selimslab/selimslab.github.io/_posts/ideas/quotes/2020-5-10-on-happiness.md

 Happiness is not the absence of problems, it's the ability to deal with them.

-Attitude is a choice.
-Happiness is a choice.
-Optimism is a choice.
-Kindness is a choice.
-Giving is a choice.
-Respect is a choice.
-Whatever choice you make makes you.
-Choose wisely.

 In the depth of winter, I finally learned that within me there lay an invincible summer.

 Man only likes to count his troubles; he doesn't calculate his happiness.